lukethelehman/Settled-Ground/README.md

 ## Stretch Goals

 - tweak structure costs, coin probability, and win condition to balance game and try to make it fun
 - add the ability to save to a file (serialization, or simply printing inventory and name?)

+## Very Stretchy Goals
+- write a basic computer player with limited strategy
+- write another computer with a legit strategy
+- test out multiple different strategies and rules and run a bunch of simulations to see which one wins the most